UniversalDependencies/docs/morphology.md

 Lemmas are typically determined by language-specific dictionaries and lexica.
 In contrast, the part-of-speech tags and grammatical properties are taken from two universal inventories defined below.

+Unlike in various language-specific tagsets, the universal tags and features do not include means to mark _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):
+Czech _dělals (dělal + jsi_ ... main verb + auxiliary); _proň (pro + něj_ ... preposition + pronoun);
+German _zum (zu + dem_ ... preposition + article);
+Spanish _dámelo (da + me + lo_ ... verb + clitics) etc.
+The only truly general approach to fusion words is to apply a language-specific processing step that will split tokens into syntactic words where necessary.
+Every syntactic word will then get its own part-of-speech tag and features.
+See also <a href="tokenization.html">Tokenization</a> and
+<a href="format.html">Format</a>.

 ## Part-of-Speech Tags